 - Play or leisure activities;

 Since referral procedures vary among school systems, therapists should become thoroughly familiar with the process in their assigned school(s).
 Many schools have an established referral protocol, which may include pre-referral, identification of problems(s), accepted strategies, and work samples.
 The teacher, school psychologist, physician, other related services personnel, community agency providers, or parents may initiate referrals in the educational setting.
-Best practice is that collaboration remains the foundation for all procedures.
+The best practice is that collaboration remains the foundation for all procedures.
 Referral information should include:

 - The screening (if done) and records;

-- Interviews with parents, school personnel and related professionals; and
+- Interviews with parents, school personnel, and related professionals; and

 - Work samples, where relevant.